damoonrashidi/damoonrashidi-me/posts/waluigi-represents-all-of-us.md

 of companies is that things usually aren't in a panic, but resources are still finite and treated as such.
 Teams are usually small and focus has to be sharp, as the opporunity cost of any misguided venture to "move the needle" is steeper than for companies with more room to make bad investments.
-Personally, I think it's fun balancing these contraints with trying to be innovative and building good product.
-This article is probably only relevant for that type of company (and early stage start-ups).
+This article is aimed mostly at these kinds of companies.

-The common truth between all these scale-ups is that a core product had been developed that solved a very specific problem for some target market, and the market was large enough and the product mature enough to justify the existance of a company to staff developers that would maintain that product, but what was next?
+The common truth between all these scale-ups is that a core product had been developed that solved a very specific problem for some target market, and the market was large enough and the product mature enough to justify the existance of a company to staff developers that would maintain that product, so now the question is _what is next_?

-## No one buys WinRAR.<sup> [*](#disclaimer-2)</sup>
+## No one buys WinRAR.<sup> [*](#people-do-buy-winrar)</sup>

 The [axiom](https://en.wikipedia.org/wiki/Axiom) that the tech world seems to have settled on is this, simply having a successful product that solves